Coombe Hill and Chequers trail

 The disused Rifle Butts on your left were used for target practice by the British armed forces in the 1940s up and until the 1970s.
 The area was cleared of munitions in 2012.

 Continue on this until you meet a metal, horse-friendly gate.
 Just after the gate, turn sharp left uphill following a sign to ‘Pulpit Hill Fort - 500m’.
 Follow two further Pulpit Hill signs making one sharp left and one sharp right turn.
-Eventually, beneath the trees on your left, you see the degraded ramparts of the ancient hill fort, protected by some low hazel hurdle fencing.
+Eventually, in a small opening in the trees, you see the degraded ramparts of the ancient hill fort, protected by some low hazel hurdle fencing.
 Turn left through a gap in this fencing to cross the rampart and enter the fort.
 The path crosses the fort for about 100m then turns right at a T-junction.
 Go gently downhill, straight across a crossing path, and then through a kissing gate.
 Continue downhill, coming into open grassland, eventually following a wire fence on your right. .
 At a crossing of paths, turn right through a metal gate onto the Ridgeway path, and across a field to a gate.

 Pulpit Hill - The small Iron Age hill fort at Pulpit Hill consists of pronounced ditches and earthworks standing on a steep-sided natural spur, which once commanded extensive views across the Vale of Aylesbury, although today the fort and the views are largely obscured by trees, particularly in the summer months.
 The views from the fort may be impeded, but its isolated location gives it the uniquely evocative atmosphere of a place forgotten by time.